Flexible Fractional Repetition Codes for Distributed Storage Networks: Flashback of and Notation

-Using the same notation of Part~I, we denote the total number of nodes in a network by $n$.
+We denote the total number of nodes in a network by $n$.
 The number of helper nodes, the nodes participating in the repair of a failed node, is denoted by $d$.
 This means that during repair, the node that is replacing the failed node, called the newcomer, can contact $d$ nodes for repair.
-For the reliability requirement, we require that any set of $k$ nodes of the total $n$ nodes be able to reconstruct the original data (for a detailed explanation of the parameters $d$ and $k$ and the distinction between the \emph{desired protection level} $k$ and the \emph{actual achievable protection level} $k^*$ of a code, see Part~I \cite{part1}).
-By the nature of the repair problem, $(n,k,d)$ have to satisfy
+For the reliability requirement, we require that any set of $k$ nodes of the total $n$ nodes must\footnote{For a detailed explanation of the parameters $d$ and $k$ and the distinction between the \emph{desired protection level} $k$ and the \emph{actual achievable protection level} $k^*$ of a code, see \cite{ahmad2018can}.} be able to reconstruct the original data.

-Furthermore, we denote the amount of storage-per-node by $\alpha$ and the amount of communications or bandwidth-per-helper by $\beta$.
-The size of the original data (also referred to as the original file) is denoted by $\mathcal{M}$.
-Similar to the original RC work \cite{dimakis2010network}, the min-cut analysis of Part~I of this work focuses on the concept of information flow graphs (IFGs).
-For a detailed description of the IFG, we refer the reader to Part~I \cite{part1} or \cite{dimakis2010network}.

-In the next section, we introduce some of the main results of Part~I \cite{part1} that will be needed in this paper.